johnbywater/drops/README.md

   - Drops of biological evolution
   - Drops of primitive society
   - Drops of feudal or agrarian society
-  - Drops of capitalism, privatisation, and employment
+  - Drops of capitalism and privatisation (industrial societies, disciplinary societies)
-  - Drops of economic, climate and biodiversity crisis
+  - Drops of economic, military, climatic and biodiversity crises (with societies of control)
-  - Drops of sustainable human society and universal approach to social development
+  - Drops of sustainable human society and universal approach to social development (e.g. DROPS)